With-Fam/Hypersub-Authority/instructions.md

 - Interface with Hypersub's onchain subscription system to verify active subscriptions.
 - Provide functions to check subscription status and Party Card ownership.
-- Handle cases where a user's Hypersub subscription expires, potentially flagging the Party Card for removal or deactivation.
+- Handle cases where a user's Hypersub subscription expires, burning the Party Card.
 - Implement functions to update voting power of Party Cards if necessary.

 ## 4. Non-Functional Requirements